Alon Shvut: Alon Shvut

-The settlement of Alon Shvut was planned by Moshe Moskovic, who had been a member of the Masu'ot Yitzhak settlement in the Etzion Bloc before 1948.
-The army invited him back to the area in the immediate aftermath of the Six-Day War.
-He set forth a plan for the reconstruction of Gush Etzion as a regional centre, envisaging a business centre to service agricultural settlement, a tourist centre and educational institutions with dormitory facilities for students from all over the country.
+Alon Shvut was planned by Moshe Moskovic, a member of Masu'ot Yitzhak, established in the Etzion Bloc before 1948.
+The army invited him back after the Six-Day War.
+He drew up a plan for the reconstruction of Gush Etzion as a regional centre, envisaging it as a hub for agricultural trade and tourism as well as educational institutions with dormitory facilities for students from all over the country.
 The educational structures would consist of (a) a High Yeshiva in a military framework (Nahal), (b) a Jewish study academy, (c) a seminar for activists, and (d) a school for teaching in Har Hevron (the Hebron Hills).

 Yigal Allon became its political sponsor, and paved the way for the realization of Moskovic's programme, which was designed to replace the demolished Masu'ot Yitzhak with a new community, Alon Shvut.
 Funding came directly from the government, and from the Rothschild Foundation.
-Half of the surviving members of the prewar settlements of Masu'ot Yitzhak and Ein Tsurim, preferred not to return.
+Half of the surviving members of the prewar settlements of Masu'ot Yitzhak and Ein Tsurim, chose not to return.
 The first settlers moved in on 25 June 1970, and the official founding ceremony was held on 5 July.

 According to ARIJ, Israel confiscated 920 dunams of land from the nearby Palestinian village of Khirbet Beit Zakariyyah in order to build Alon Shvut.